websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/designing-object-views.md

 ## Adding Columns to a View

 In the View Builder tab, add and order fields for the view.
-Each field added is used as a column in the view table.
+Each field added becomes a column in the view table.

 ```{note}
 Custom views do not support columns containing multiple entries (e.g., *Many to Many* relationship fields).